metabrainz/picard-docs/usage/option_profiles.rst

 Managing Option Profiles
 ------------------------

-All option profile management is done within the Option Profile Editor screen available from the :menuselection:`"Options --> Option Profiles..."` item on the menu bar.
+All option profile management is done within the Option Profiles page available from the :menuselection:`"Options --> Options..."` item on the menu bar.
 From this screen you will be able to add, copy, edit, remove, enable and disable profiles, as well as setting the order of the profile stack.

 Initially, the list of profiles will be empty.
 To create a new profile click on the :guilabel:`New` button.
 This will create a